 Disco Funfinity

-The family that parties together stays together: real fun for the forever young at heart
+The family that parties together stays together

 Photo Credits: Sofia’s Birthday Party

-If a discotheque, preschooler’s birthday party, and cocktail hour had a menage-a-trois resulting in a baby, this would be it.
-I call it “Disco Funfinity.”
-That is, a pizzazzy, bustling crazy fusion of youthful energy, rhythm, dance, and chumming among FIVE generations… with boozy swigs and pinches of tasty joy all woven together into one.
+If a discotheque, kindergartener’s birthday party, and cocktail hour had a menage-a-trois resulting in a baby, this would be it.
+And I’d call it “Funfinity.”
+That is, a crazy, pizzazy, boundless fusion of youthful energy, rhythm, dance, and communing among FIVE generations… with popcorn, boozy swigs and pinches of joy all richly woven into one.

 At least that’s how I’d describe it.
 It seems that no one has yet used the term as I intend it, which is: